-Figure 7.1.3.x-1 shows that the PLMN operator or ECSP as the consumer requests the ECS termination via the provisioning MnS.
+Figure 7.1.3.2-1 shows that the PLMN operator or ECSP as the consumer requests the ECS termination via the provisioning MnS.

-Figure 7.1.3.x-1: ECS termination procedure
+Figure 7.1.3.2-1: ECS termination procedure

 1. PLMN operator or ECSP consumes the provisioning MnS with deleteMOI operation (see clause 11.1.1.4. in TS 28.532 [5]) for ECSFunction MOI to request ECSP management system provisioning MnS producer to terminate the ECS VNF instance.